bttger/my-linux/README.md

 ## TODO

-- [ ] Hibernation with an (encrypted) swap file
+- [x] Use the UEFI as bootloader instead of GRUB
+- [x] Encrypt the root partition with LUKS2 and argon2id
-- [ ] Running manufacturer microcode before booting the kernel
+- [x] Running manufacturer microcode before booting the kernel
+- [x] Hibernation with an (encrypted) swap file
 - [ ] Testing different kernels (e.g. the linux-zen kernel)
 - [ ] HW acceleration in chromium
 - [ ] Automatically update mirror list and sort by speed